Tumour ablation for lung cancer

 Doctors sometimes use these treatments for very early stage lung cancer, if surgery is not suitable.
 This is usually when someone has other lung conditions or chooses not to have surgery.

+These ablation treatments are not often used.
+They may not be widely available throughout the UK.
 Other ablation treatments are used to relieve breathlessness when the cancer is blocking the airways into the lungs.
 We have more information about controlling symptoms of lung cancer.

 Radiofrequency ablation (RFA)

-It is common to have some pain or discomfort after having RFA.
+You may have some pain or discomfort after having RFA.
 You will be given painkillers to control this.
 You may also feel tired afterwards.

 Always contact your doctor if you become more breathless after having RFA.